Top 6 Best Women's College Basketball Coaches of All Time

 Which women’s college basketball coach has the most wins?

 Tara VanDerveer is the women’s college basketball coach with the most wins of all time.
 VanDerveer has coached the Stanford University women’s basketball team since 1985.
-Throughout all of her career, VanDerveer has been a part of 1,163 wins as of 2022.
+Throughout her career, VanDerveer has been a part of 1,186 wins as of 2023.
 A majority of those wins have come from her time with Stanford University.
 VanDerveer still coaches the women’s basketball team at Stanford University, so her total wins will only increase.

 Which women’s college basketball coach has won the most NCAA Championships?